 Being a nurse hasn’t stopped Justin from his passion for running.
 Upon a recommendation from a Pac West Conference coach, Justin joined the Skechers Performance Division as a sponsored athlete.
 And, mere weeks after joining the Naval Medical Center Portsmouth in March 2016, Justin was recruited to compete on the U.S. Navy Men’s Team in the Armed Forces Marathon in Washington, D.C.

 On both fronts, as a nurse and an athlete, Dominican served Justin well.
-He currently is focused on pursuing a Master’s degree in either Healthcare Administration or Business Administration and moving to San Diego to continue his nursing career.
+He currently is focused on pursuing a Master’s degree in either Healthcare Administration or Business Administration.

 “Once you hit the floor, you’re a leader.
-You’re a nurse and you are expected to teach others,” Justin says.
+You’re a nurse and you are expected to teach others,” says Justin, who is an operating room circulating nurse at the Naval Medical Center in San Diego.
 “You’re not just taking care of patients – veterans, active duty personnel, and their families – you are serving something greater than yourself.
 That’s why I chose the military.
 I wanted to serve.”